Finlayson, Minnesota: Education

 The former Finlayson High School was torn down in 2004 due to instability.
 The last class to graduate was the class of 1990.
 Students who attend high school in Finlayson were moved to Hinckley High School to finish their education.
 Finlayson High School's colors were maroon and gold and the mascot was a falcon.
 Later, the high school in Hinckley changed its name to Hinckley-Finlayson High School.
 Hinckley changed its mascot from the Vulcans (red and silver) to the Jaguars (red, black, and silver) during this switch.
 Finlayson students make a 30-minute commute to Hinckley for high school.
 The average class size is between 50-80 students with around 400 students total.
 Finlayson students make up about 18% of the school.

 Annual celebrations

 4th of July

 On July 3 and 4, Finlayson's main street is packed with food stands provided by local churches and community groups.
 There is live music and local performances.
 On the night of the 4th, people can camp in a large field to watch the county firework show.

 St. Urho's Day

 St. Urho's Day is the Finnish tradition of celebrating when St. Urho chased the crickets, and other vermin, out of Finland.
 Finlayson embraces its Finnish background by celebrating St. Urho's feast day on March 27.
-The city's fire department, elementary school, and community center are open to the public for a day of basketball, volleyball, fried bread and good friends.
+The city's fire department, elementary school, and community center are open to the public for a day of basketball, volleyball, and fried bread.
 The community center hosts a free pancake breakfast while the fire department hosts the fried bread.